imperva/terraform-provider-incapsula/website/docs/r/application_delivery.html.markdown

 The following attributes are exported:

-* `id` - Unique identifier in the API for the data centers configuration.
+* `id` - Unique identifier in the API for the application delivery configuration.
 The id is identical to Site id.

 ## Import